martynakil/-testing-SDK-for-GitHub-API/README.md

 Thanks to GITHUB API, we can, for example:

-🔷 :large_blue_diamond: download user information
+🔷  download user information

-🔷 :large_blue_diamond: download information about repositories
+🔷  download information about repositories

-🔷 :large_blue_diamond: get information about commits in the repository
+🔷  get information about commits in the repository

-🔷 :large_blue_diamond: download information about commit comments
+🔷  download information about commit comments

-🔷 :large_blue_diamond: download information about errors in the repository
+🔷  download information about errors in the repository

-(This is what I used in my project and the tests passed:white_check_mark:)
+**(This is what I used in my project and the tests passed:white_check_mark:)

 -----

 <h3>How to open a file? :eyes: </h3>

 * On the right side you will find the "clone or download" button - click it.